Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

 \begin{proof}

 This is very similar to the proof of Corollary~\ref{minimalXns}.
-As there, one checks that, after the first set of contraction of Drinfeld components with multiplicity $p+1$ (and $(p+1)/2$ if the case occurs), further contractions produce intersection numbers greater than $2$.
-Again we give a picture of the minimal resolution in the case $p=12k+5$ (see Figure~\ref{figureNS+minimal5}). $\Box$
+Again we give a picture of the minimal resolution in the case $p=12k+5$ (see Figure~\ref{figureNS+minimal5}): using Castelnuovo's criterion, one first contracts the horizontal components with multiplicity $(p+1)$, then those with multiplicity $(p+1)/2$, then the vertical Igusa component, the horizontal one with multiplicity $(p+1)/3$, and finally that with multiplicity $(p+1)/6$.
+The other cases for $p$ mod $12$ are settled in the same fashion.

+As in the proof of Corollary~\ref{minimalXns}, one can remark that writing down the intersection matrix of our minimal regular model with normal crossings, and performing a Smith normalization process which parallels our successive contractions, one obtains the intersection matrix of our minimal regular model, which for~$X_{\mathrm{ns}}^+ (p)$ say with $p=12k+5$, has shape in the components basis $\{ F_0 , F_1 , \dots , F_k \}$ of Figure~\ref{figureNS+minimal5}: